 The Korean War case study supports the OPMEP by applying the theories, themes, and frameworks developed throughout the course to a major regional war in which the United States served as a leader of a coalition against a determined ideological adversary.

-This case study supports the following CJCS Joint Learning Areas and Objectives (Annex D): 1a, 1b, 1d, 2c, 3a, 3b, 3c, 3d, 3e, 3f, 3g, 4b, 4e, 4f, 4g, 4h, 6a, 6b, 6c, 6e, and 6f.
+This case study supports the following CJCS Joint Learning Areas (Annex D): 1, 2, 3, 4, 5, 6.

-This case study also supports the following S&W Competencies/Sub-Competencies (from pp. 4-5): 1A, 1B, 2A, 2B, 2C, 3A, 3D, 4C, 4D.
+This case study also supports the following S&W Outcomes/Sub-Outcomes (pp. 3-5): 1A, 1B, 2A, 2B, 2C, 3A, 3D, 4C, 4D.